 Before I continue I want to be clear that this is a complex and nuanced conversation, and the themes I’m going to discuss don’t apply to all people, but seem to be a big part of ‘alternative’ thinking culture.

-As mainstream or traditional media continues to fail to ask the right questions about what is going on in our world (whether it was due to a lack of interest in the part of journalists, direction from media directors, or perhaps a gag order from someone ‘higher up’), it can be said that alternative media may not always carry the necessary standards in reporting and conversation to be taken seriously.
+As mainstream or traditional media continues to fail to ask the ‘right’ questions about what is going on in our world (whether it was due to a lack of interest on the part of journalists, direction from media directors, or perhaps a gag order from someone ‘higher up’), it can be said that alternative media may not always carry the necessary standards in reporting and conversation to be taken seriously.
 Yet these emerging conversations are incredibly important and needed.
+What I mean by this is, while the vast majority of those in alt media mean well, sometimes the standards for ‘proof’ or ‘evidence’ can be quite low.
+When this ‘evidence’ is presented to other people and they don’t believe it, there seems to be confusion on the parter of the presenter as they don’t understand why the ‘asleep’ person can’t seem to see the evidence they see.

-One other aspect of this I want to mention, that can be founding both mainstream/traditional media and some alternative media, is the lack of ‘spiritual’ context within current events.
-Meaning, there are deeper questions about who we are, why we’re here and what life is about that many who are ‘waking up’ are asking and feeling – processing even, yet mainstream media doesn’t have the context to understand this nor empathetically report on it.
-It can be said that some of alternative media fits in this boat as well.
+One other aspect of this I want to mention, that can be found in both mainstream/traditional media and some alternative media, is the lack of ‘spiritual’ context within current events.
+Meaning, there are deeper questions about who we are, why we’re here and what life is about that many who are starting to re-question and even experience.
+Yet mainstream media often doesn’t have the context to understand this nor empathetically report on it.
+It can be said that most of alternative media fits in this boat as well.

 Take the X22 report for example.
 He pulls together a ton of circumstantial evidence, matches it with Q posts and then offers an analysis.
 Many believe his work clearly shows facts in drawing conclusions, but in reality, it’s mere speculation.
 This is perfectly fine, but people are getting lost in seeing this as unequivocal fact, as opposed to mere speculation.
 X22 has suggested for example that Julian Assange is safe and sound and his arrest is nothing but ‘part of the plan’ by the Q patriots to save America from the Deep State.
 In his video, you can follow all of the evidence he proposes, why Assange had a book in his hand, what that book meant, and how it was a code for people to look deeper.
 This, while those close to Assange, including independent reporters and family, have been saying he is being tortured and suffering deeply in prison.
 So on one hand you have ‘truthers’ saying he’s fine, don’t worry, part of the plan.
 And then you have those who actually know him and have access to him saying the situation is bad and people need to help do something about it.
 Those same truthers have then said “don’t worry, those reporters and family are part of the plan too… it’s all optics.”
 You can see the issue here.